LucSPI/MarkDownLoad/README.md

 The Common Mark icon courtesy of https://github.com/dcurtis/markdown-mark

 ## Pricing
-Huh?
 This is an open-source extension I made *for fun*.
-It's completely free.
+It's intention is to be completely free.
+It's free on Firefox, Edge and Chrome (and other Chromium browsers), but unfortunately for Safari there is a yearly developer fee, so I've decided to charge a small price for the Safari version to help cover that cost.
+Alternately, you can become a GitHub Sponsor for as little as $2 per month and you can request a key for the Safari version.
-However, if you absolutely *have* to send me money because you like it that much, feel free to throw some coins in my hat via the following:
+Also, even if you're using the free version and you absolutely *have* to send me money because you like it that much, feel free to throw some coins in my hat via the following:

 [![GitHub Sponsors](https://img.shields.io/github/sponsors/deathau?style=social)](https://github.com/sponsors/deathau)
 [![Paypal](https://img.shields.io/badge/paypal-deathau-yellow?style=social&logo=paypal)](https://paypal.me/deathau)